mmahoney09110/EldenRingEncouragement/README.md

 ## Demo
 Published demo can be found here: [Nexus](https://www.nexusmods.com/eldenring/mods/7999)

+## Recent Changes
+- Changes to prompt pool to give more accurate responses
+- Removed redundant relationship response.
+- Companion no longer interrupt for rune change.
 ---

 > *"Arise now, Ye Tarnished... and bring your HP bar with you."*